jesse-edurio/edurio-hubspot-workflows/docs/articles/Workflow-internal-properties.md

 <i>Example values: <u>Confirm ready for set-up</u>, <u>Survey launch</u>, <u>Ask about close</u></i>

 #### *Chase POC Comms status*
 Used to track which chaser comms have been sent to avoid the identical comms being sent out twice.
 Sending a chaser email advances the property to the next stage.
-However, as soon as the date reaches the *Content Due Date* for the ticket, the *Chase POC Comms status* is automatically advanced to <u>(content deadline reached)</u> by [workflow]().
+However, as soon as the date reaches the *Content Due Date* for the ticket, the *Chase POC Comms status* is automatically advanced to <u>(content deadline reached)</u> by a [COMMS[0]/SPEC/CSS]() workflow.
 <i>Example values: <u>(2nd nudge)</u>, <u>(past deadline; 2nd chaser)</u></i>
 <small>Note: A blank value for this property indicates the first stage of Chaser comms.</small>